-Tourism and recreation in the Wet Tropics plays an important role in community use and enjoyment, and helps educate locals and visitors about the Area's Outstanding Universal Value.
-Tourism and recreation also contribute substantially to the regions economy.
+Tourism and recreation in the Wet Tropics play an important role in community use and enjoyment and helps educate locals and visitors about the Area's Outstanding Universal Value.
+Tourism and recreation also contribute substantially to the region's economy.

 The Wet Tropics World Heritage Area and surrounds contain:

-Tourism and recreation in the Wet Tropics brings over 200 million visitors each year and directly contributes $426M annually to the regional economy.
+Tourism and recreation in the Wet Tropics attracts five million visitors to the Area annually, and directly contributes $426M annually to the regional economy.

 The World Heritage Area plays a vital role in the community and incorporates a range of community services infrastructure.
 Infrastructure within the Area includes:

 See State of the Wet Tropics 2008-2009 for more details on infrastructure within the Area (some figures here have been updated).